-Since before the adoption of the European Union Timber Regulation ((EU) No 955/2010) Hanson Plywood have adhered to the Timber Trade Federation’s Responsible Purchasing Policy© (RPP).
-The RPP offers a strong foundation on which to build a robust Due Diligence System (DDS) to ensure compliance with the EUTR.
-This guarantees that all our imported timber related products are sourced in line with the applicable legislation of the country of origin and from suppliers and forest management units that have the longevity of the forests and their ecosystems in mind.
+Since before the adoption of the European Union Timber Regulation ((EU) No 955/2010), Hanson Plywood have adhered to the Timber Trade Federation’s (now TDUK) Responsible Purchasing Policy© (RPP).
+The RPP offers a strong foundation on which to build a robust Due Diligence System to ensure compliance with the UKTR.
+This guarantees that all our imported timber-related products are sourced in line with the applicable legislation of the country of origin and from suppliers and forest management units that have the longevity of the forests and their ecosystems in mind.

 The company has achieved FSC® (Forest Stewardship Council®) as well as PEFC (Programme for the Endorsement of Forest Certification Schemes) Chain of Custody certification and aims to continue to promote the use of materials that are certified under these schemes.
 Both the FSC and PEFC schemes prevent direct involvement in illegal logging, destruction of high conservation values in forests and human rights violations of people indigenous to the area of forestry.